tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 Marker Traits
 : doesn't require any methods to be implemented
-: doesn't define any be
+: doesn't define any behavior
+: used by the compiler to enable certain behaviors or optimizations

+Auto Traits
+: does not be need to be implemented explicitly; the compiler does so automatically

+`Sized` is an auto/m

 Dynamically sized types like `str`